Always be helpful

 Your time is a valuable asset — give your work without expecting something in return.
 Non-profits, people or companies that are just getting started, need your services more than those that can afford it.
 I spend a considerable amount of my consulting practice doing pro-bono — it’s the best way to express gratitude for business success.

 6. Mentor others:

 You can change someone else’s life.
 Mentoring is an act of empathy — you see life through the eyes of someone very different.
-Either if you are mentor someone who’s just getting started or a successful professional looking for a career change, mentoring transforms both parties.
+Either if you are mentor someone who’s just getting started or a prosperous professional looking for a career change, mentoring transforms both parties.
 I learned that from direct experience.
 Mentoring is more than giving — you are training the mentee into the art of being helpful.

 7. Volunteer in your community: